 Yes, this is a granny movie.
 But I have a soft spot for granny movies.
 Proceed with this review accordingly.

-First of all, I'd like to point out the sub-classification of Meryl Streep movies that could be called "Lighter Streep for Older People", which have been rolling out in August for several years now: Julie & Julia in 2009, Hope Springs in 2012, Ricki and the Flash in 2015, and now Florence Foster Jenkins in 2016.
+First of all, I'd like to establish the sub-classification of Meryl Streep movies that could be called "Lighter Streep for Older People", which have been rolling out for several summers now: Mamma Mia! in 2008, Julie & Julia in 2009, Hope Springs in 2012, Ricki and the Flash in 2015, and now Florence Foster Jenkins in 2016.
 If you don't have gray hair, you might be the only person in the audience without it.
 But that doesn't mean the film is not worth seeing.

 Florence is a straightforward biopic about the titular heroine, a wealthy Manhattan music benefactress whose own ambitions to perform opera in public were marred by one small detail: she sang like a dying cat.
 That didn't stop her from performing at Carnegie Hall in 1944, in an unintentionally uproarious show that she funded herself.